 - All ground transportation and photography guiding during the trip.

 - Post-processing and image critique

 - Transportation to/from your home to Page, AZ.

 - Alcoholic Beverages.

-- Meals and snacks with exception of the Hunt's Mesa Overnight portion and our final group dinner.
+- Meals and snacks with exception of the Hunt's Mesa Overnight portion.

 When you complete the checkout process, you will be given the option to either pay the full amount or put down a 50% deposit.
 If you pay the deposit, the remaining amount will be charged 90-days prior to arrival to the credit card we have on file.

 - Wide angle lens in the 16-35mm range.
 If you have an ultra-wide in the 11-14mm range, bring it along since there are many places we can utilize it.